udit-001/cursor-linux-release/README.md

 - ❌ Isn’t hosted at a fixed URL
 - ✅ Has an API with the latest version info

-This makes it hard for Linux users to keep Cursor up to date.

-This action solves that by:
+This makes it hard for Linux users to keep Cursor up to date & this action solves that by:
 - Querying Cursor’s API for the latest version
 - Checking if that version already exists as a GitHub release
 - If not, downloading the AppImage and publishing a release